visualizedata/jacob-romer-thesis/thesis/writing/README.md

 ## Advertising
 - **Shift: Carpet bombing to microtargeting**: For advertising, the ability to microtarget, and, importantly, micro-measure the impact of ad campaigns/spending sounded like a promised land compared to the fire-and-forget habits of the newspaper / TV age.
 This is the demand side to tracking's supply side, and the incentives of both sides of the equation explain why it has become so prevalent.
 - **Q: Click fraud, ad blocking and the arms race**: The brave new world of online ads was soon distrubed by automated click fraud, and later by ad blocking.
 Since a sizeable proportion of the online economy was by that time inseparable from tracking-based advertising funding it, a technical (and political) escalation of tracking technology ensued.
-This, in turn, causes more and more invasions of ...
+This, in turn, causes more and more invasions of...

 ## Privacy
 - **Shift: Identity and Privacy needs in digital**: After discussing the how and why of tracking, this is, ostensibly, the reason for worrying about it in the first place.
 But privacy is a mushy concept.
 This section deals with some conceptions of it.
   - **From Anonymity to Misrepresentation?**: TBD.
 Wrestling with the argument that 20th-century conceptions of privacy as concealment are outdated.
 Can ways be imagined to replace blanket concealment with tools (technical, political, social) to reliably misrepresent a user's identity on command?